allthingslinux/tux/docs/content/developer/best-practices/caching.md

 - **No automatic reconnection**: If Valkey is lost mid-run (network partition, server restart), the client is not reconnected.
 Cache operations will raise (e.g. connection errors) until the process is restarted.
 Startup retries and ping-on-connect reduce the chance of running with a bad connection.
 - **Backend operations**: `ValkeyBackend` get/set/delete do not catch exceptions; Valkey/network errors propagate to callers.
 Callers should handle or log as appropriate.

+**Operational guidance when Valkey is used in production:**

+- **Monitoring and alerting**: Monitor Valkey health (e.g. ping/health checks) and alert on connection failures or timeouts so operators can act before user-facing errors spike.
+- **Graceful degradation**: At startup, if Valkey is unavailable, the bot falls back to an in-memory backend and continues.
+Mid-run, there is no automatic fallback: cache operations that hit Valkey will raise until the process is restarted.
+- **Failure response**: If Valkey fails mid-run, cache reads/writes will raise.
+Whether the application continues depends on how callers handle these errors (e.g. catching and falling back to DB, or letting the error propagate).
+Plan for restart or failover if cache availability is required; otherwise ensure callers tolerate cache errors and degrade gracefully (e.g. bypass cache and hit the database).

 ### Backend behavior details